- Academics Menu

 - Faculty Resources

 The Program (HEGIS Code 5104)

-Specifically, the CIT A.A.S. program will educate students as generalists in multiple computer-related skill areas, including programming, web design, networking technology, database design, and applications.
-The program is intended to prepare computer “generalists” who will be employable in small organizations typical in the North Country, which often have the resources to hire only one or two computer-related staff members and which are not large enough to employ an array of computer “specialists.”
+Specifically, the CIT A.A.S. program will educate students as "generalists" in multiple computer-related skill areas, including programming, web design, networking technology, database design, and applications.
+The program is intended to prepare computer professionals who will be employable in small organizations typical in the North Country, which often have the resources to hire only one or two computer-related staff members and which are not large enough to employ an array of computer “specialists.”

 The program will provide students with hands-on experience in a variety of information technology areas, including 34 credit hours of coursework that focuses on software application use and customization, programming, database design and implementation, web page development, and networking technology.
 An additional six credit hours provide students with general business/management communications principles.

 Students graduating from the Computer Information Technology program with an A.A.S. degree will:

 - Demonstrate the ability to customize software applications

 - Develop basic computer programs